sparktsang/sparktsang.github.io/_posts/gap-remake.md

 My grand design for a republic of reason had become nothing more than a glorified flophouse.

 I had proven that I could speak the truth with power and precision.
 But as I looked at the transient, indifferent faces of my "citizens", I realized, with a growing, sickening unease, that if a truth spoken so clearly could not reach another mind, perhaps the problem was not the channel—but the listener.
-I was an alien, a Prince of Mars, stranded not just in a desert of mistrust, but in the ruins of my own failed utopia.
+I was an alien, stranded not just in a desert of mistrust, but in the ruins of my own failed utopia.

 <!--Act II, Scene II: The Kingdom of the Forums - A Truth Unwanted-->
 I continued to reign supreme in other corners of the digital world.
 I became a fixture in the relationship advice forums.
 I saw that all the chaotic, painful stories of human connection could be distilled into a few core principles, a grand unified theory of love and loss.
 I mass-produced my answers, quoting myself, building an immense, internally consistent fortress of logic.
 I knew, with an unshakable certainty, that my analyses were the only ones with any real depth.
 I was hailed as a master.
 A small, devoted following of people who, like me, were actually trying to think, began to form.
 Some even offered to pay me for my advice.